 - Lean Startup Canvas

-- Lean Change (blend of Kotter, Agile and the business model canvas idea)
+- Lean Change (a blend of Kotter, Agile, and the business model canvas idea)

 - Lean Transformation